uranian throne

 "For rumours, Sunnoad Sponndar?"

 He nods.
-"Regarding the purport of your message.
-Regarding what is being done."
+"Regarding the purport of your message, and what is being done about it."

-"I have heard no rumours," I shrug, "of any great preparations to send a skyfleet to Starside to rescue Olhoav from the tyranny of Dempelath."
+"Which, in itself, you must deem unsatisfactory.
+Admit it, sponndar!
+You have heard of no plans or preparations to send a skyfleet to Starside to rescue Olhoav from the tyranny of Dempelath.
+Admit, you don't think this is good enough!"

-"I cannot presume to say more about it," I speak warily, "except that I count myself immensely fortunate to live the life I love, the life of a happy vagabond, wandering through this utterly fascinating land of Syoom.
-I'd be less happy did I not well understand that the hardest questions of policy are entirely your business, Sunnoad sponndar, and not mine."
+"I cannot presume to say more about it," I speak with words chosen as warily as steps that inch along a narrow ledge, "except that I count myself immensely fortunate to live the life I love, the life of a happy vagabond, wandering through this utterly fascinating land of Syoom; and I'd be a lot less happy, did I not well understand that the hardest questions of policy are entirely your business, Sunnoad sponndar, and not mine."

-His eyes flicker around the room, but, no whit distracted by all the flashing lights, he replies in a steady voice: "I detect a discrepant aspect to your account.
-The picture of contentment which you have drawn needs revision to accommodate those occasions in which you HAVE been heard to utter expressions of discontent with my apparent neglect of the appeal from Olhoav."
+His eyes flicker around the room.
+"One discrepant side to your picture of contentment: it needs revision to accommodate those occasions in which you HAVE been heard to comment upon my apparent neglect of the appeal from Olhoav."

 "And it's all the harder to talk about," I babble, "as the distinction between my Terran and Uranian personae is becoming blurred at their common frontier."

-"Mental miscibility," nods the Sunnoad, and his expression breaks into a grin.
-"You had to think fast on that one."
+"Mental miscibility," nods the Sunnoad.
+"All the better; all the more useful.
+You're one of us Uranians at the same time that you aren't."
+His expression breaks into a grin.
+"You have had to think fast on that one."

-"One has to be extemporaneous in this game," I grin back.
+"In this game one has to be extemporaneous," I grin back.

 "The 'game' being...?"

-"But you are equally a native of this world."
+"And allows you equally to count as a native of this world."

 Can it be that I have just heard a Sunnoad apologizing

 That's how it sounds, for certainly I heard the words aright.
-So, of necessity, my insight expands and - from what I know of history and from this unornamented control room - I get hints of that life of homeless dedication which the world's loftiest rank can bring.
+So, of necessity, my insight expands.
+From what I know of history and from this unornamented control room I get hints of that life which Brem Tormally must be leading - of the homeless dedication which the world's loftiest rank can bring.

 Again with a casual gesture he jabs at another button.
-I hear another soft grind and feel the faint tremble in the floor.
-With an absent air he presses with his finger a third time.
+I hear another soft grind.
+The floor faintly trembles again.
+And yet again, with an absent air, he presses with his finger a third time.

-Then he takes a few steps around the chart table, bends as if reaching down to a side-drawer, straightens up...
+Now he's taking a few steps around the chart table; he bends as if reaching down to a side-drawer, straightens up...
+I hear him say:

 "I still have these, of course."

-What he holds, causes a tremor as past is knitted to present in the depths of my being: in his right hand the glowing message-crystal which was brought to me at the hands of the messenger from Dynoom; in his left, the artefact called the "stupp" which I purloined in my raid upon the Husnuth
+What he holds, causes a tremor in me.
+Past is knitted to present in the depths of my being.
+The message-crystal, which was brought to me from Dynoom, glows again in Brem Tormalla's right hand; in his left, the artefact called the "stupp" - the thing I purloined in my raid upon the Husnuth so long ago - protrudes from his grip.

 I crossed half a world to bring those things to him.
-I desperately hope that he's not going to hand them back to me now.
+Is he now going to hand them back to me?
+I desperately hope not.

 "Yes," he continues, "here they are.
 They summon memories, do they not?"